Emilia Romagna

 Emilia-Romagna's cuisine is arguably Italy's richest.
 Key specialties to seek out:

 The Emilia-Romagna Adriatic coast stretches roughly 110 km from the Po Delta south to Cattolica.
-The beaches are wide, sandy, and flat.
-Adriatic water temperatures in late June typically reach 22-24 C, comfortable for swimming.
+Beaches are wide, sandy, and gently shelving.
+Adriatic water temperatures in late June typically reach 22–24 °C, comfortable for swimming.
+Specific resort towns are listed under their entries above.

 There are no natural lakes for swimming in the region.
-For lake swimming, the closest option is Lake Garda, about 1.5 hours by train from Bologna via Verona (Desenzano or Peschiera del Garda stations).
+Closest is Lake Garda, ~1.5 h by train from Bologna via Verona (Desenzano or Peschiera del Garda stations).

 Getting Around